vishalps2606/vishalps2606/README.md

 ## Here are my some info about present and near future-

-- 🔭 I’m currently working on building a project using Angular as a front-end and Java, postgreSQL as Backend.
+- 🔭 I’m currently working on a project as a frontend developer using Angular.
-- 🌱 I’m currently learning Angular and trying to flexible in bitbucket.
+- 🌱 I’m currently learning Web designing.
 - 👯 I’m looking to collaborate on Full-stack Web Projects(containing Database, analytics, FrontEnd, Backend etc.).
 - 🤔 I’m looking for help with Web3 and Blockchain.
 - 💬 Ask me about Core Java, SQL and front-end technologies.